Swydo/custom-integrations/docs/guides/helloWorld.md

 - Select your development environment from the list of providers.
 - Connect a new account.
 - Run through the steps and save the data source.
-- Select the star ships endpoint.
+- Select the only available endpoint (endpoints are displayed as categories to end users).
 - Fill out the settings, select an combination of metrics and dimensions.
 - Click save.